 By definition, voluntourism has a tourism component.
 However, some voluntourists can forget that they are volunteering for a portion of their vacation.
 Don’t forget the volunteer in voluntourism.
 If you are traveling for leisure and to volunteer, it might be beneficial to plan the volunteer component of your trip to occur in the beginning of your travels.
 You won’t have to shift out of vacation mode and you can focus more seriously on the project at hand.

 Voluntourism has become a popular way to get a little bit more out of your travels.
 You aren’t just seeing a place with tourist eyes but also you are examining the real destination and where it can benefit from your help.
-Don’t make these mistakes and you’ll end up doing more good than harm.
+Make sure that, before you even book cheap flight deals to your destination, you are aware of these mistakes and how to avoid them; doing so will definitely help you do more good than harm.

 Have you gone on a voluntourism trip?
 What mistakes did you make?